The Principal and Vice-Chancellor

 Professor Sally Mapstone

-Her research deals with literature in Scots and in Latin before 1707, with political literature, and with book history.
-She is Honorary President of the Scottish Text Society, an Honorary Fellow of the Association for Scottish Literary Studies, and a Fellow of the English Association.
+Professor Mapstone’s research deals with literature in Scots and Latin before 1707, with political literature, and with book history.
+She is President of the Saltire Society, Honorary President of the Scottish Text Society, an Honorary Fellow of the Association for Scottish Literary Studies, and a Fellow of the English Association.